mbrownnycnyc/signalerr/README.md

 Signalerr is a Signal bot that integrates with Overseerr to allow users to request movies and TV shows via Signal messages.
 It includes a web-based admin interface for user management, request monitoring, and configuration.

+> [!NOTE]
+> This project was produced by DeepAgent by abacus.ai!
+I wanted to give it a shot, and thought this would be useful.
+> You can read more about my experience in [the last section](#produced-using-deepagent-by-abacus-ai)

 ## Features

 - **Signal Bot Integration**: Request media via Signal messages